RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-08-01-using-datomic-pro-with-boot.md

 programs.
 There is no difference between what is built into Boot, and what we define personally.
 There is nothing done in the Boot built-in tasks that could not have been done by a Boot user.
-Based on a few carefully chosen "primitves" an elegant and powerful structure can be built.
+Based on a few carefully chosen "primitives" an elegant and powerful structure can be built.
 This is what happens when your code is just data, or your build is just a program.